'A Dirge' by Christina Rossetti. A Poem About Loss and Grief

 The second stanza is about death.
 It has the same form as the first verse, starting with a rhetorical question in the first line.
 Why did the person addressed die at an unnaturally early age?
 There is an impression of feelings of overwhelming loss.
 The tone of the poem is one of deep sadness.
 It's possible to detect a quickening of the earlier slow pace, suggesting mounting anger, but the pace is slowed in the last two lines by the two syllable words at the end of each of them.
 The person being addressed died in the springtime of life when s/he ought to have survived because other creatures in nature survive if they are born in springtime - the lambs are grazing in the fields, as an example.This person should have lived at least until her/his autumn years, equated in this poem with apples falling from trees in the autumn.
 Winter is the time when plants have withered and birds have flown to warmer climates.
 It is the time of death and grieving ‘All the winds go sighing/ For sweet things dying’.

 We do not know if any real person was the subject of this poem but certainly, in an era of high child mortality, a baby born in a cold northern climate would have less chance of survival.
 Better to have been born in warmer weather.
 This leads me to believe that the poem is about the death of a very young child.

-Autumn - the Season When Apples Have Ripened and Fall From the Trees
+Autumn - the Season When Apples Ripen and Fall From the Trees

 A Wheatfield in Winter